ttyo/Tools-for-Data-Science-Week-2-GitHub---Getting-Started/README.md

 # Tools-for-Data-Science-Week-2-GitHub---Getting-Started
 GitHub - Getting Started
+1. Create a repository.
-1. Edit .md file and save changes to the repository.
+1. Edit files (.md file, and )
+3. Save changes to the repository.